JulianStone5/Gamma_Covid/Covid19_Report.md

     reporting bias etc. Maybe looking at inflation or gold prices etc within a country could explain which countries were more stable.

-  - We were also interested in the death/case ratio (look at our source if interested)
+  - We were also interested in the relationship between death/case ratio and GDP per capita (look at our source if interested)